Packer-Lab/imagingplus/docs/source/index.rst

 Introduction
 ++++++++++++

-`packerlabimaging` is a Python package for essential processing and analysis of 2photon imaging data collected in the Packer Lab.
+``packerlabimaging`` is designed as a tool-suite for many essential processing, analysis and data visualization steps for 2photon imaging+ experiments in Python.

-`packerlabimaging` was first designed to provide a toolbox of data processing methods and a structured data analysis framework for all-optical experiments, which combine 2-photon imaging, 2-photon stimulation and multiple other time-synced data streams (Packer et al., 2015, Nat Meth).
-However, the packerlabimaging toolbox can be more broadly applied to other configurations of imaging+ neuroscience experiments, such as any combination of imaging + behaviour tracking + sensory stimulation + electrophysiology, etc.
+In particular, ``packerlabimaging`` was first designed to serve a structured data analysis framework for all-optical experiments, which combine 2-photon imaging, 2-photon stimulation and multiple other time-synced data signals (Packer et al., 2015, Nat Methods).
-Especially, there are workflows for analysis and visualisation of standard Ca2+ imaging data, and of standard all-optical experiments.
-Out-of-the-box, the package is designed to work best with imaging experiments performed using a Bruker 2pPlus microscope system, PACKIO (REF) for experimental hardware temporal synchronisation and utilises Suite2p (REF) for processing of Ca2+ imaging data.
+However, the ``packerlabimaging`` framework is more broadly useful for multi-modal imaging+ neuroscience experiments, in which calcium imaging data is collected with other time-synchronized signals.
-Packerlabimaging implements a structure of data storage and processing that is designed to be modular, highly intuitive and readily extendable to serve the end-user’s unique analytic needs.
-This framework gives the user a single framework to integrate the data processing and analyses needs of a variety of multi-modal experiments.
+Especially, there are functions for analysis and visualisation of standard Ca2+ imaging data, and of standard all-optical experiments.

 .. sidebar:: Schematic of overall package flow